aws-samples/aws-hpc-tutorials/content/04-hpc-aws-parallelcluster-API/04-1st-api-use.md

         print("Exception when calling ClusterOperationsApi->list_clusters: %s\n" % e)
 ```

 3. In a terminal on AWS Cloud9, execute the file with Python.
-Ensure that you are running in the terminal where you retrieved the API url.
+Ensure that you are running in the terminal where you retrieved the API URL.
 If not, run the script from the [previous page](/04-hpc-aws-parallelcluster-api/03-retrieve-api-url.html) to retrieve it again.

 ```bash
 python list_clusters.py
 ```

 4. Check if the cluster you created in *Part I* of the lab is listed as in the image below.

 ![Pcluster API](/images/hpc-aws-parallelcluster-workshop/pcapi-list.png)

+You have been introduced to the AWS ParallelCluster API and the Pcluster Client.
+Next, you will extend your code to list the instances attached to your clusters.